 Reward-paired cues can powerfully influence behavior.
 In people suffering from addictions, addiction-related cues (such as drug paraphernalia or casino lights and sounds) can trigger addictive behavior and relapse.
 My earlier work has addressed the effects of reward-paired cues on cost-benefit decision making as one candidate mechanism whereby cue exposure might translate into these harmful outcomes (Cherkasova et al JNeurosci, 2018, DOI:10.1523/JNEUROSCI.1171-18.2018).

-Cue reactivity, or amplified response to addiction-related cues, is thought to play a critical role in clinical course and outcome of addiction.
+Cue reactivity, or amplified response to addiction-related cues, is an important predictor of the course of addictive disorders as well as relapse.
 However, cue reactivity is typically observed after an addiction develops.
-Could there also be a trait-like predisposition to forming powerful cue-reward associations that confers addiction vulnerability?
-Research in rodents tells us that there is trait-like individual variation in the tendency to attribute incentive salience to reward cues expressed as types of Pavlovian conditioned approach behavior (“sign-tracking” and “goal-tracking”).
-This area of our work aims to determine whether such trait-like variation also exists in humans and what role it might play in addiction vulnerability and reactivity to addiction-related cues.
+Could there also be a trait-like predisposition to attributing motivational value to cues that confers addiction vulnerability?
+Research in rodents tells us that there is trait-like individual variation in the tendency to attribute motivational value (incentive salience) to reward cues expressed as types of Pavlovian conditioned approach behavior (“sign-tracking” and “goal-tracking”).
+Animal-to-human translation of this constructs has been a major focus of the lab over the last several years, with several projects focused on Pavlovian conditioned approach behaviors in humans and their associations with addiction-relevant responses and behaviors such as cue-reactivity, risky decision making and impulsivity.

 unnamed.png